strangelove-ventures/mandrake/packages/workspace/README.md

 - **Utils Package**: Leverages logger and type definitions from the utils package

 The Workspace is the central state management component that ties together all aspects of the Mandrake experience, from configuration to execution.

-## Key Changes

-### Centralized Workspace Registry

-As of the latest update, all workspaces must be created and managed through the MandrakeManager.
-This ensures:

-1. All workspaces are properly registered in the central registry (`mandrake.json`)
-2. Workspace metadata is consistently tracked (last opened timestamp, etc.)
-3. Workspaces can be located anywhere on the filesystem, not just in `~/.mandrake/workspaces/`
-4. Legacy workspaces are automatically discovered and migrated to the registry

-Direct instantiation of WorkspaceManager should only be done after retrieving the workspace through MandrakeManager, or in very specific cases where the workspace is already registered.